Cremeforest/mci-ad-modular-risk-validation/README.md

-# Low-burden longitudinal risk prediction for MCI-to-AD conversion
+# Low-burden modular longitudinal risk prediction for MCI-to-AD conversion

 **A summary-augmented modular model using routine clinical assessments, developed on ADNI and externally evaluated on NACC.**